Lead Time Forecasting: The 2nd Essential Step to Expert Demand Planning

 These key components need to be maintained ahead of time.
 Just like every component, lead time values need to be maintained ahead of time, as they influence the decision of ‘when to buy’ as much as they influence the obvious decision of ‘how much to buy’.

-Common, Costly Pitfalls to Avoid
+Common, Costly Mistakes to Avoid

 Many lead time forecasting habits have become common practice, but cause excess time and expense.
 Usually much more than organizations realize.
-As you move from good to great in lead time forecasting, work to remove these common lead time pitfalls:
+As you move from good to great in lead time forecasting, work to remove these common lead time mistakes:

 - Buying with a cushioned lead time that describes a worst-case scenario & keeps unnecessary just-in-case inventory dollars.